refinedev/refine/documentation/docs/core/refine-component/index.md

 ### disableRouteChangeHandler

 `RouteChangeHandler` hooks into route changes to trigger navigation-side effects such as auth checks and redirect logic.
+Currently it invokes auth provider's check method and redirects to a different page if the user isn't authenticated.
 Setting `disableRouteChangeHandler` to `true` disables these route-change side effects—not routing itself.

 ### redirect